I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-ipnpcallback-ond0entry.md

        S_OK or another status code for which SUCCEEDED(status) equals <b>TRUE</b>.</p>

 <p> If it returns a status code for which SUCCEEDED(status) equals <b>FALSE</b>, the framework removes the device.
 If the device's drivers are not supporting other devices on the system, the I/O manager unloads the drivers.
 The framework notifies the PnP manager, which then attempts to restart the device by requesting the bus driver to reenumerate its devices.
 If your driver was unloaded, it will be reloaded.
-In this case, the framework will not call the driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff556803">IPnpCallback::OnD0Exit</a> callback function.</p>
+In this case, the framework will not call the driver's <a href="wdf.ipnpcallback_ond0exit">IPnpCallback::OnD0Exit</a> callback function.</p>

 <p>HRESULT error codes are defined in Winerror.h. </p>

 ## -remarks
-<p>A driver registers the <a href="https://msdn.microsoft.com/library/windows/hardware/ff556762">IPnpCallback</a> interface when it calls the <a href="https://msdn.microsoft.com/library/windows/hardware/ff558899">IWDFDriver::CreateDevice</a> method to create a device object. </p>

-<p>A driver registers the <a href="https://msdn.microsoft.com/library/windows/hardware/ff556762">IPnpCallback</a> interface when it calls the <a href="https://msdn.microsoft.com/library/windows/hardware/ff558899">IWDFDriver::CreateDevice</a> method to create a device object. </p>
+<p>A driver registers the <a href="..\wudfddi\nn-wudfddi-ipnpcallback.md">IPnpCallback</a> interface when it calls the <a href="wdf.iwdfdriver_createdevice">IWDFDriver::CreateDevice</a> method to create a device object. </p>

 ## -requirements
 <table>